11 Reasons Why Nimble Content Trumps Everything Else

 If your website has unique, informative content that provides value, visitors will keep coming back to your website.
 For instance we all know Neil Patel as an SEO expert.
 Every blog he writes is focussed around offering valuable tips and strategies to help brands and digital marketers solve problems faced by them in today’s ever competitive scenario.
 Similarly Backlink’s Brian Dean is known for providing valuable tips in the form of case studies which gives the impression that it’s tried and tested and therefore trustworthy.

 People have come to regard them as experts in the field and look to him for any information around the subject.
 That’s the kind of relationship you should be looking to build with your visitors.

 Earn precious backlinks

-Backlinking is when an external or third party website hyperlinks to your content, citing it as a useful reference.
+Backlinking is when an external or third party website hyperlinks to your SEO content, citing it as a useful reference.
 If that site is a credible, high-quality source, your audience will multiply exponentially, boosting referral traffic and leading to a higher presence on the seach engine result page (SERP).
 Google takes the high quality backlink as a sign of trust, and pushes you up on the radar.

 Targeted content influences purchase decisions